 - shredded cabbage

-- Make sauce by putting all ingredients in a food processor, blender or high speed blender and blending until smooth.
+- Make sauce by putting all ingredients, except cilantro, in a blender and blend until smooth.
+Add cilantro and pulse to incorporate in.

-- Assemble your tacos by putting a few spoonfuls of filling on a tortilla, then adding toppings and drizzling sauce over the top.
-Enjoy
+- Assemble tacos by putting a few spoonfuls of filling on a tortilla, then adding toppings and drizzling sauce over the top.
+Enjoy!

-- Tips to prep ahead: Soak cashews if needed.
-Cook sweet potatoes, green onions and lentils.
+- Soak cashews if needed.
+Cook sweet potatoes, green onions and beans.
 Make sauce.

-- Baby/kid food idea: Puree cooked sweet potatoes and lentils, and even some avocado.
+- Puree cooked sweet potatoes and beans, and even some avocado.
 Can drizzle some sauce on it too.
 For older baby serve filling with avocado and a drizzle of sauce.